 David received his medical degree from the College of Medicine of the University of Saskatchewan.
 Subsequently he trained in internal medicine at the Mayo Clinic, Rochester and in Endocrinology and Metabolism at the University of Toronto and the University of California, San Diego.
 David is board certified in Internal Medicine and Endocrinology and Metabolism and is a Fellow of the Royal College of Physicians of Canada.

-Wing-Kai’s roles have included Director, National Center of Excellence for Clinical Trial and Research at the National University Hospital, Taiwan, and Medical Director in Roche Asia/Pacific and in that capacity, participated in the clinical development of a number of anti-cancer drugs such as: Rituxan, Herceptin and Xeloda, to name a few.
+Wing-Kai Chan’s roles have included Director, National Center of Excellence for Clinical Trial and Research at the National University Hospital, Taiwan, and Medical Director in Roche Asia/Pacific and in that capacity, participated in the clinical development of a number of anti-cancer drugs such as: Rituxan, Herceptin and Xeloda, to name a few.
 Wing-Kai is a medical graduate of the University of New South Wales, Sydney, Australia and a Fellow of the Royal Australian College of Physicians.
 He is also a member of American Society of Clinical Oncology.
 Wing-Kai has authored many publications in clinical oncology over the course of his distinguished career.
-Wing-Kai is based in Taipei, Taiwan and Hong Kong.

-William has served as President of Polymed Therapeutics since 1995 and Chairman of Chongqing Taihao Pharmaceutical since 2012.
-William specializes in the developing, manufacturing, global sale and marketing of various complexes Active Pharmaceutical Ingredients (“API”), especially the injectable Oncology APIs.
+William Zuo has served as President of Polymed Therapeutics since 1995 and Chairman of Chongqing Taihao Pharmaceutical since 2012.
+William specializes in the development, manufacturing, global sale and marketing of various complex Active Pharmaceutical Ingredients (“API”), especially the injectable Oncology APIs.
 William was the CEO of the Fibrocell Science (NYSE: FCSC) companies in Asia from 2010 to 2013.
-He introduced first US FDA approved cell therapeutics product LaViv to the Asia market.
+He introduced the first US FDA approved cell therapeutics product, LaViv, to the Asia market.
 William has been responsible for the building of numerous cGMP facilities in China and has extensive experience in dealing with the Food and Drug Administration in both China and the United States.

 As a member of the leadership team, Teresa oversees legal matters worldwide for the Company, leads administration and government relations for US operations, and serves as Corporate Secretary for the board of directors.
 Prior to joining Athenex, she was a partner at Harris Beach PLLC, a nationally recognized law firm, where she successfully represented and advised business clients, including Fortune 500 companies, on complex and diverse matters.
 Teresa is a finalist for the 2019 ATHENA Leadership Award, and has been listed on Buffalo Business First’s lists of “Power 100 Women” and “Legal Elite”.
 While in private law practice, Teresa was consistently recognized by peer journals as a “Super Lawyer”.
 She serves on the Board of the Western New York Women’s Foundation, and will begin serving on the Board of the UB Law Alumni Association in September 2019.
 Teresa received her law degree (JD) from University at Buffalo School of Law, and a Bachelor of Science in Business Administration from Bowling Green State University.